MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

     module: 'Module 02 - Implement an Authentication and Access Management Solution'
 ---

-# Lab 10 - Azure AD Authentication for Windows and Linux Virtual Machines
+# Lab 10 - Microsoft Entra Authentication for Windows and Linux Virtual Machines

 **Note** - This lab requires an Azure Pass.
 Please see lab 00 for directions.